 Laws Vary by State

-More than 8 million people were arrested in the United States on cannabis charges between 2001 and 2010, according to the ACLU.
-The vast majority of those busts, nearly 90 percent, involved simple possession.
-In other words, more than 7 million people were arrested, processed, and in many cases jailed solely because they were caught with small amounts of marijuana.
+More than 6.1 million people were arrested in the United States on cannabis charges between 2010 and 2018, according to the ACLU.
+The vast majority of those busts, 89.6%, were for simple possession.
+In 2018 alone, marijuana arrests made up 43% of all drug arrests, more than any other substance.

 American jails and prisons are filled to the brim, one of the motivating facts behind the effort to reform the criminal justice system.
-At the federal level, a massive portion of the inmate population is behind bars for drug crimes, and marijuana offenses make up half of that amount.
-All told, more than a quarter of all inmates in the federal prison system are small-time cannabis offenders.
+At the federal level, a massive portion of the inmate population is behind bars for drug crimes, and marijuana offenses make up more than half of that amount.
+More than a quarter of all inmates in the federal prison system are small-time cannabis offenders.

 Fewer Marijuana Arrests at State Level

 The picture is very different at the state level.
 There, roughly 16 percent of prison inmates were sentenced under drug laws.
-This suggests the feds are far more obsessed with busting drug users than most states seem to be.
+This suggests the feds are far more obsessed with busting drug users than most states.

 Of course, marijuana users are more likely to be arrested and charged in some states than in others.
-If you live in Montana, Massachusetts or Vermont, you don’t need to worry; very few people get busted in those states.
-On the other end of the scale, arrest is much more likely in Wyoming, Nebraska, Kansas, Louisiana, Mississippi, and – surprisingly – New York, Illinois, and Maryland.
+If you live in Colorado, Oregon or California, you don’t need to worry; very few people get busted for petty possession in those states.
+On the other end of the scale, arrest is much more likely in Wyoming, Kansas, Louisiana, or Mississippi.

 Many of these statistics are likely to change in coming months and years, some dramatically.
-But the fact remains that the United States still locks up a disproportionate number of its citizens and residents for nothing more serious than a burning plant.
+But, the fact remains that the United States still locks up a disproportionate number of its citizens and residents for nothing more serious than smoking pot.

 Marijuana Arrest Rates